dirmeier/docker-nginx-gunicorn-flask-app-template/README.md

 ## Usage

+First download the latest `tarball` and unpack it.
 In order to install the barebone, first get modify the `htmls`, `python` files etc.
 Then install docker and run:

 ```sh